motorcyclejs/motorcyclejs/run/README.md

   effects: Component<Sinks, Sources>): RunReturn<Sources, Sinks>;
 ```

-This function creates a circular dependencies between your `main` and `effects`
+This function creates circular dependencies between your `main` and `effects`
 functions.
 The input to `main` is the output of `effects` and the input to `effects`
 is the output of `main`.
 The return values of `main` and `effects` both must be
 objects.